RifRaf44/portfolio/content/blog/ux-case-berbank/index.md

 # Flow

-After the users have been defined I started mapping out functionality and flow.
+After the users had been defined I started mapping out functionality and flow.
 I compared 3 different banking apps (Revolut, Belfius, Deutsche Bank) to see how they tackle problems, or where they fail to pair ease of use with functionality.

-I came up with a list of capabilities the app should have:
+I came up with a list of minimum capabilities the app should have:

 - Log in (Biometric or passcode)
 - Check Balance